-Ask the previous home owners or your real estate agent about how old the HVAC system is.
-Depending on the manufacturer, most air conditioning units are covered under warranty between 12 and 15 years.
-Understanding your budget will allow you to know if you can handle a replacement based off of your potential new home’s HVAC system’s age.
+Ask the previous homeowners or your real estate agent about how old the HVAC system is.
+Depending on the manufacturer, most air conditioning units are covered under a warranty between 12 and 15 years.
+Understanding your budget will allow you to know if you can handle a replacement based on your potential new home’s HVAC system’s age.
 If the home’s HVAC system is 10-15 years old, you know then you’ll need to be prepared to purchase a new one in the near-ish future.
-Not to mention, newer air conditioning units are more energy efficient, which will be evident in your future bills.
+Not to mention, newer air conditioning units are more energy-efficient, which will be evident in your future bills.

 Become Familiar with Past Maintenance and Repairs

 HVAC technicians typically leave behind job tickets on the system after completing a repair.
 This leaves a record for future technicians, and in your case, potential new homeowners.
 You can reference the ticket to understand what was wrong with the system in the past.
 It’ll also give you an idea if the unit was serviced regularly, including non-problematic services.

 If it’s an older system with a long list of repairs, it’s something you’ll want to consider.